Ski season starts soon! Once it does the cabin will be open weekends, and Christmas week.

-We are hosting PCT Hikers as guests!
-Stop by to rest and relax.
+In Aug/Sept we host PCT Hikers as guests to rest and relax.
 Inside bunks, showers, library, full kitchen, hand laundry, outside area too.
 Please check in with host.
-(No wireless, smoking, or alcohol/beer etc)
+(No wireless, absolutely no smoking, or alcohol/beer!)

 1932 – “The cabin will be known as Guye Cabin due to its proximity to Guye Peak.
 It is owned by ye Washington Alpine Club of Seattle.
 A variegated group of bathers, card sharks, lounge lizards, cats, mountain climbers and skiers.”

 Guye Cabin is open only to current active members of the Washington Alpine Club.